-Real estate affects all businesses.
+Real estate law affects all businesses.
 You could be a private developer developing a new-build, mixed-use scheme; a public sector body driving a regeneration project; an end occupier looking to secure its head office; or a retailer looking to re-gear its current occupation.
 You could be an operator rolling out an aggressive acquisition programme.

-Whoever you are and whatever sector you’re working in, we offer a heavy-weight, commercial real estate team of over 100 lawyers across our offices, who are trusted to get projects and transactions over the line efficiently and effectively.
+Whoever you are and whatever sector you’re working in, we offer a heavy-weight, commercial real estate legal team of over 100 lawyers across our offices, who are trusted to get projects and transactions over the line efficiently and effectively.

 Having acted for Westerman Homes over the decades helping to build its portfolio, we advised our client on the sale of its strategic land portfolio (725 acres across Nottinghamshire and Derbyshire) to Peveril Homes and Peveril Securities.

 Motorsport Vision Limited: redevelopment of historic Old Museum

 We acted for Motorsport Vision Limited on the redevelopment of the historic Old Museum at Donington Racetrack and the grant of a new lease to new occupier, Superbikes.
 A fantastic new name to add to the roster of tenants and occupiers on the estate.